ThomasArts/aetmodel/ThreatModel.md

-		(5.4.2) Network-wide attacks against the Aeternity network (5.4.2.1) Attacks to slow down the Aeternity network (5.4.3) Denial of Service against Predefined Peer Nodes (5.4.3.1) Denial of Service API functionality
-			(5.4.3.2) Denial of Service using generic DoS methods (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition
+		(5.4.2) Network-wide attacks against the Aeternity network (5.4.2.1) Attacks to slow down the Aeternity network (5.4.3) Denial of Service against Predefined Peer Nodes (5.4.3.1) Denial of Service using API functionality (5.4.3.2) Denial of Service using generic DoS methods (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition